19 Fun things to do in Faro Portugal

 Get lost in Faro’s many museums

-If you’re not into walking or hiking, these Faro attractions should definitely be on your list.
+Faro’s attractions also include some great museums.
 The Faro Maritime Museum features an impressive collection of boats from around the world.

 The Centro Cultural de Faro is a beautiful Art Nouveau building that houses several art galleries, a planetarium, and a cinema.